li9com/learn-openshift/lab06-oc-new-app/README.md

 imagestream "mariadb" deleted
 ```

-Note! the "is" resource is not deleted automatically.
+Note!
+The "is" resource is not deleted automatically.

 - Re-deploy mariadb service with all parameters